zuozhenggh/learning-library/developer-library/mytodoreact/backend/backend.md

   It should display the Todo Item(s) in the TodoItem table.
 At least the row you have created in Part I.

-Congratulations, you have completed Part II; you may now proceed to the final part (i.e., Part III).
+Congratulations, you have completed Part II; you may now proceed to the final lab.

 ## Acknowledgements

-* **Workshop by** - Kuassi Mensah, Dir.
+* **Author** -  - Kuassi Mensah, Dir.
 Product Management, Java Database Access
-* **Application by** - Jean de Lavarene, Sr. Director of Development, JDBC/UCP
+* **Contributors** - Jean de Lavarene, Sr. Director of Development, JDBC/UCP
-* **Original scripts by** - Paul Parkinson, Developer Evangelist, Microservices

-## Need Help?
-Please submit feedback or ask for help using this [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/building-microservices-with-oracle-converged-database).
-Please login using your Oracle Sign On and click the **Ask A Question** button to the left.
-You can include screenshots and attach files.
-Communicate directly with the authors and support contacts.
-Include the *lab* and *step* in your request.
+* **Last Updated By/Date** - Kuassi Mensah, Database Product Management,  April 2021